bekroogle/remote_first/README.md

 remote_first
 ============

-testing the order of creation of local/remote repos.
+testing the order of creation of local/remote repositories.